 Pricing: Connecteam's "Free Forever" plan supports up to five users.

 Harvest lets team members track time on projects the way they want to.
 They can log their hours in a timesheet all at once or use a timer to do it as they work.
 Once timesheets are done, users can turn them into graphs that show which tasks each team member worked on and which ones took up the most time.
-You can also track time directly from apps that Harvest integrates with, like Basecamp and Trello.
+You can also track time directly from apps that Harvest integrates with, such as Basecamp and Trello.

 The Android app lets you view and edit current and previous time entries.
 You can also set reminders to submit timesheets and track mileage for reimbursement.
 GetApp users say it excels at tracking time, projects, expenses, and billing, with an extensive reporting section.